ndkariyasena/jwt-smith/README.md

 	},
 });

-// Apply the validateJwtHeaderMiddleware globally or to specific routes app.use(validateJwtHeaderMiddleware);
+// Apply the validateJwtCookieMiddleware globally or to specific routes app.use(validateJwtCookieMiddleware);

 // Define a protected route
 app.get('/protected', (req, res) => {